|Have you seen Bass Beer served like this?|

 Now in Cambodia where it is very hot and refrigeration expensive, it is not sacrilegious to add cubes of ice to your beer to cool it down.
-And asking for ice in the Khmer language sounds exactly like “Cock”.
+In best and polite Khmer you ask for "Som de kock".
+Ice in the Khmer language sounds exactly like “Cock”.
 So you can see why Bass never caught on.
 “Leo” Beer from Thailand has done much better; it’s more decent.
 Leo means “underwear”.

 ◄ Leo is a Lion, King of Jungle, King of Beers!
 Leopard?